ankitpal01/jira-fetcher/README.md

 # jira-fetcher
 A useful utility to be used in a team.
 It fetches the jiras based upon your jira filters and mails to desired stakeholders.
+You can set it up in jenkins or via some other scheduler to trigger automatically.
+It has been very useful in my team as every morning we just have to refer to this automated email to know what are our today's allocation instead of refering to different jira tickets/boards.

 # Dependencies:
 You would need to install python3 to make it work